 However, there is likely some benefit to doing good finger exercises for guitar, as they can improve the strength of your fingers and overall agility to play guitar more fluidly.
 Try incorporating some basic exercises into your practice routine, and see if you notice a difference in your playing.

-Having played guitar for almost twenty years, I can say with certainty that any practice you can get is invaluable.
+Having played guitar for more than twenty years, I can say with certainty that any practice you can get is invaluable.
 Turning downtime away from your instrument into valuable practice can make a tremendous difference in your playing, and a guitar finger strengthener lets you do just that.

 How To Use A Finger Strengthener?